Skip to content

 DLP and antivirus scanning of media bytes are strongly recommended for production tools that ingest user-supplied or third-party bytes, but the library defines no scanning hook.
 Tool authors who need scanning must wire it at the point of ingest—before constructing the Media—and decide their own policy on what to do with positives.

-Forging Artifact Tools — wiring sketch
+Forging Artifact Tools — who does it

-import { SpooledArtifact, ToolRegistry, type DispatchExecutorFn } from '@nhtio/adk'
+import { type DispatchExecutorFn } from '@nhtio/adk'

 const executor: DispatchExecutorFn = async (ctx, helpers) => {